 and include such descriptions as

 Dry goods are only allowed at the General and Monthly Auctions.
 They are not permitted at the Plant Auction.

-Donations: If the item is a donation, your membership number-item number is not required; however an item description is appreciated.
+Donations: If the item is a donation, your membership number-item number is optional.
+There is space in the pre-registration form to include donations, and their selling price will be included in your receipt for your information.
 By the same token, if you forget to put your membership number on the bag, it becomes a donation!
 The auctioneer reserves the right to reject or sell as a donation anything that can’t be clearly read.

 Prohibited Items: If something is illegal or invasive, please don’t bring it.
 If you’re unsure, ask the auction chair for help, or check the following links: